acts-project/acts/docs/core/seeding.md

 ### SP Grid and Groups Formation

 The SPs in each detector layer are projected on a rectangular grid of configurable granularity.
-The search for seed starts from selecting SP in the middle detector layer.
-Then matching SPs are searched in the inner an outer layers.
+The search for seed starts by selecting SP in the middle detector layer.
+Then matching SPs are searched in the inner and outer layers.
 Grouping of the SPs in the aforementioned grid allows to limit the search to neighbouring grid cells thus improving significantly algorithm performance (see {numref}`tripletsFormation`).
-The number of neighboring bins used in the SP search can be defined separately for bottom and top layer SPs in the $z$ and $\phi$ directions.
+The number of neighboring bins used in the SP search can be defined separately for the bottom and top layer SPs in the $z$ and $\phi$ directions.

 (tripletsFormation)=